 If you answered yes to all three questions then you are not alone.

 In order to understand the role of relationships in your life today your counselling journey will include looking at how you have learnt to relate to others.
-It is quite astonishing to know that attachment patterns set in the early years of your life play a significant part in how you emotionally bond and connect with others today.
-Generally, if you have good relationships, you are what theorist Bowlby called 'securely attached'.
-However, if you struggle with relationship then you may be what Bowlby terms 'insecurely attached' yet you can learn new more helpful ways of attaching.
-Being insecurely attached can lead to relationship issues, marriage problems, parenting issues and if you are not feeling good about yourself this can result in anxiety and depression and low self-esteem / low self-confidence.
+It is quite astonishing to know that attachment patterns set in the early years of life play a significant part in how we all emotionally bond and connect with others.
+The first relationships you would have witnessed are those around you in your early years.
+So what did you learn?
+Could you trust?
+Did you feel safe?
+Were others readily available to you?

-What is true is that 'something' is causing you to have relationship issues else you would not be here looking at this page.
+What I do know is that 'something' is causing you to have relationship issues else you would not be here reading this page.

 In relationships are you able to balance your needs with another?
 Can you be vulnerable?
 Love?
 Feel?
-Or does the very thought of these words have you shudder and running for cover?
+Or does the very thought of these words have you shudder?

 (Brené Brown does an excellent TEDtalks on 'The power of vulnerability' and if you can spare 20 minutes I would thoroughly recommend you Google and view it).